How to Fill in the PMP® Application

 If you have prepared well, it should be easy to find this information.
 You have 90 days to post the relevant information back to PMI.

 Once they have received your evidence, the PMP audit will take around 5 to 7 business days to complete.

-What Should You Do If You Get Audited and Your Application is Declined?
+What Should You Do If You Get Audited and Your Application is Rejected?